Connecting to a Flight serverSource:

-Flight is a general-purpose client-server framework for high performance transport of large datasets over network interfaces, built as part of the Apache Arrow project.
+Arrow Flight is a general-purpose client-server framework for high performance transport of large datasets over network interfaces, built as part of the Apache Arrow project.
 It allows for highly efficient data transfer by several means:

-arrow package provides methods for connecting to Flight RPC servers to send and receive data.
+The arrow package provides methods for connecting to Flight servers to send and receive data.

-vignette("python", package = "arrow") for more details on setting up
+See the python integrations article for more details on setting up pyarrow.

 library(arrow) demo_server <- load_flight_server("demo_flight_server") server <- demo_server$DemoFlightServer(port = 8089) server$serve()